-The realignment plan reflected estimated affordable delivery dates for each project, under revenue and cost projections at the time.
-But for priority projects facing delays under current financial projections, the plan also established more ambitious completion targets based on plans to intensively pursue additional financial capacity and to reduce costs.
+The realignment plan reflected estimated affordable delivery dates for each project according to revenue and cost projections at the time.
+But for priority projects facing delays under financial projections, the plan also established more ambitious completion targets based on plans to intensively pursue additional financial capacity and to reduce costs.

-The plan documents, including more detailed information, are linked on this page.
+The plan documents with more detailed information are linked on this page.

 Sound Transit’s staff and Board are continuing intensive work to deliver projects as fast as possible, with our partners around the region.
-New supplementary processes and check-ins will support the Board in closely reviewing and responding to continually updated financial projections.
+New supplementary processes and check-ins will help the Board closely review and respond to regularly updated financial projections.